BSME in Mechanical Engineering with Emphasis in Aerospace Engineering

 Experience in design is integrated throughout the required courses in the curriculum and culminates in the capstone design sequence.
 The capstone design experience integrates earlier technical work with economic, safety and environmental considerations.
 The projects are primarily obtained from industrial or private business clients.
 The presentations of project results are made to a review panel consisting of members of the faculty, the MAE Industrial Advisory Council and representatives of the client firms.

-The senior year includes three MAE electives that allow students to develop individual study programs.
+The senior year includes three MAE electives and one technical elective that allow students to develop individual study programs.
 This enables students to complete a traditional program or create their own program with special emphasis on system design, materials, manufacturing, energy systems or controls.

 A sample plan of study has not been designed for this major.
 Students should either refer to the plan designed for the BSME in Mechanical Engineering or contact the academic department for assistance with academic planning.